 The Whig Party has long disappeared as has the divided Democratic Party of North and South but it could be said that while the Southern Democrats became just Democrats as did the Northern Democrats, it was in name only until the mass defection of Southern Democrats into the Republican Party after President Johnson signed into law the Civil Rights Act of 1964.
 When that happened, the Party of Lincoln was no longer the Republican Party.
 If a Party is defined by the beliefs of who is in it, then the Party of Lincoln is now the Democratic Party.

-So, a conservative Justice will tend to vote for business and a progressive Justice will tend to vote for people and to get nominated for Supreme Court Justice, a person seems to have to show a proclivity for social issues supported by those who have affiliated themselves with the Party who resides in the White House.
+So, a conservative Justice will tend to vote for business and a progressive Justice will tend to vote for people.
+To get nominated for Supreme Court Justice, a person seems to have to show a proclivity for social issues supported by those who have affiliated themselves with the Party who resides in the White House.